cocateh/wausyscall/README.md

 `wausyscall` is a tool for extracting Windows syscall numbers from usermode syscall wrapper dlls such as ntdll.dll or win32u.dll.

-It should support every platform Windows has ever run on natively so far!!
+It should support every platform Windows NT has ever run on natively so far!!
-(i386, amd64, arm, arm64, alpha, mips, ppc, itanium).
+(i386, amd64, AArch64, ARM (Thumb2), Alpha, MIPS, PowerPC, Itanium).

 # Usage & Installation